The Arrival (1996 film): Plot

 Sneaking into the power plant, Zane discovers it is a facade for an extraterrestrial base.
 The aliens blend in with humanity by wearing an external skin, and the base emits massive amounts of greenhouse gases.
 Zane escapes and returns to the nearby town to seek help from the local inspector.
-However, the aliens bring Ilana's body to the police station, making Zane a suspect in her death, prompting him to flee back to the United States.
+However, the aliens bring Ilana's body to the police station, implicating Zane as a suspect in her death, prompting him to flee back to the United States.
 Zane confronts Gordi at the JPL headquarters and coerces him into confessing that the aliens are raising Earth's temperature to eliminate the human race and create a more livable environment for themselves (like terraforming).
-Gordi suggests aliens were behind recent NASA failures, saying "Ask yourself why an antenna won't deploy on a deep-space probe.
+Gordi suggests aliens were behind the recent NASA failures; inquiring, "Ask yourself why an antenna won't deploy on a deep-space probe.
 Or ask how they could launch a $6 billion telescope without testing its mirror."
 Zane secretly records the conversation and reveals the recording to Gordi, who dispatches agents to apprehend Zane.

 Returning home, Zane discovers that his attic has been emptied of all equipment.
 He enlists the help of Char and Kiki to journey to a radio astronomy array with the intention of sending his recording to a news satellite.
 Gordi and his agents sabotage the telescope controls, so Zane entrusts the tape to Kiki and instructs him to transmit it when given the signal.
 Zane and Char run to the telescope's base, lock themselves in the control room, and make the necessary adjustments.
 When Zane orders Kiki to activate the tape, Kiki reveals himself to be an alien agent and unlocks the door.
 Gordi enters and seizes the tape.

 Zane subdues Gordi and his agents with liquid nitrogen.
 While retrieving the tape from Gordi's jacket, one of the agents accidentally releases a sphere that begins to engulf the room.
 Zane and Char flee upward through the radio telescope station's access shaft before the device causes the base to implode and the antenna to collapse onto it.
 From their vantage point on the antenna, they spot Kiki below and tell him to inform the other aliens that Zane will soon broadcast the tape.